Mate (drink)

-Mate (/'mɑːteɪ/ MAH-tay; Spanish: mate /es/, Brazilian Portuguese: /pt/) is a traditional Paraguayan, Uruguayan, Argentine and Brazilian caffeine-rich infused herbal drink.
-It is also known as chimarrão (Note: Portuguese: /pt/) in Portuguese, cimarrón (Note: Spanish: /es/) in Spanish, and kaʼay in Guarani.
-It is made by soaking dried yerba mate (Ilex paraguariensis) leaves in hot water and is traditionally served with a metal straw (bombilla) in a container typically made from a calabash gourd (also called the mate), from water-resistant hardwoods such as Lapacho or Palo Santo, and also made from a cattle horn (guampa) in some areas.
+Mate (/'mɑːteɪ/ MAH-tay; Spanish: mate /es/, Brazilian Portuguese: /pt/) is a caffeine-rich infused herbal drink made with yerba mate (Ilex paraguariensis), a plant which originates in the Southern Cone of South America.
+It is especially popular in South America and the Levant.
+It is also known as chimarrão (Note: Portuguese: /pt/) in Portuguese, cimarrón (Note: Spanish: /es/) in Spanish, and ka'ay in Guarani.
+It is made by soaking dried yerba mate leaves in hot water and is traditionally served with a metal straw (bombilla) in a container typically made from a calabash gourd (also called the mate), from water-resistant hardwoods such as Handroanthus impetiginosus or Palo Santo, and also made from a cattle horn (guampa) in some areas.
 A very similar preparation, known as mate cocido, removes some of the plant material and sometimes comes in tea bags.
-Today, mate is sold commercially in tea bags and as bottled iced tea.
+Today, mate is also sold commercially in tea bags and as bottled iced tea.

 Mate has been originally consumed by the Guaraní and Tupi peoples native to Paraguay, north-east of Argentina and South of Brazil.
-After European colonization, it was spread across the Southern Cone countries, namely Argentina, Paraguay, Uruguay and Chile, but it is also consumed in the South of Brazil and the Bolivian Chaco.
+After European colonization, it was spread across the Southern Cone countries, namely Paraguay, Argentina, Uruguay and Chile, but it is also consumed in the South of Brazil and the Bolivian Chaco.
 Mate is the national beverage of Argentina, Paraguay and Uruguay.
 In Chile, mate is predominantly consumed in the central and southern regions.
-Mate is also popular in Lebanon and Syria, where it was brought by immigrants from Argentina.
+Mate is also common in Lebanon, Syria, Israel — where it was brought by immigrants from Argentina.

 Accessories

 The metal straw is known as a bombilla or bomba and is traditionally made of silver.
 Modern straws are typically made of nickel silver, stainless steel, or hollow-stemmed cane.
 The bombilla functions both as a straw and as a sieve.
-The submerged end is flared, with small holes or slots that allow the brewed liquid in, but block the chunky matter that makes up much of the mixture.
+The submerged end is flared, with small holes or slots that allow the brewed liquid in, but block the chunky yerba mate leaves that make up much of the mixture.
 A modern bombilla design uses a straight tube with holes or a spring sleeve to act as a sieve.

 The container the mate is served in is also known as mate.
 It is commonly made from calabash gourd but may also be made out of other materials.